 Product Version Comments Acronis Imaging 8162 To create a recovery image for a MediaFrame server or Proxy Encoder, use a recovery CD, part number 063-8246-04.
 Microsoft .Net Framework 3.5 SP1 / 2.0 SP2 Prerequisite for all Aurora machines.
 NOTE: Install after IIS.
+Front Porch Digital DivArchive software 6.4.1.3.0 or 6.3.1.4.1 (Server side) 6.1.0.10.0 (Client side)

-DivArchive software 6.1.22 SGL FlashNet software 6.1.40 After installing FlashNet MDI you need to make sure that the fnapi.dll in the
+Product Version Comments SGL FlashNet software 6.2.13 (Server side) 6.1.44 (Client side) After installing FlashNet MDI you need to make sure that the fnapi.dll in the C:\Program Files\ Grass Valley\ ManagedDevices\ FlashNET directory is the same version as the FlashNet Client software that is in C:\flashnet6\bin.
+If not copy the file in C:\flashnet6\bin to C:\Program Files\ Grass Valley\ ManagedDevices\ FlashNET.

-Product Version Comments

-C:\Program Files\ Grass

-Valley\ ManagedDevices\

-FlashNET directory is the

-same version as the FlashNet

-Client software that is in

-C:\flashnet6\bin.
-If not copy

-the file in C:\flashnet6\bin to

-C:\Program Files\ Grass

-Valley\ ManagedDevices\

-FlashNET.

 Avalon software See comments.
-Avalon software is now

-"End of Service."
-The last

-supported version was 3.2.
+Avalon software is now "End of Service."
+The last supported version was 3.2.